BryanJames16/OS-CPU-SCHEDULING-ALGORITHM/README.md

 # Operating System CPU Scheduling Algorithms
-An implementation of Operating System CPU Scheduling Algorithms written in Java
+An implementation of Operating System CPU Scheduling Algorithms written in Java.
+All codes have been tested prior, and only `Shortest Remaining Time First` or `SRTF` algorithm has been tested to be having some bugs.

 **Algorithms Included:**
 - First-Come-First-Served (FCFS)